thewtex/thesis/plaque_strain/plaque_strain.rst

 Finally, we present results from *in vivo* characterization of carotid plaque strain with diagnostic ultrasound via an externally applied transducer.
 First, the algorithms to generate the strain images and reduce the results are described.
-This includes an explanation of how the algorithms described in detail during chapters 3, 4, and 5 are applied to the integrated algorithm.
+This includes an explanation of how the algorithms described in Chapters 3, 4, and 5 are applied as an integrated algorithm.
-Additionally, new features are covered, including the hierarchical framework.
+Additionally, new features are covered, including the hierarchical framework for increasing motion tracking robustness.
-Finally, case studies of a few subjects are presented.
+Finally, case studies of a exemplar subjects are presented.

 .. |scalespace| replace:: Fig. 9.1